kadena-community/kadena.js/packages/apps/docs/src/docs/reference/marmalade/ledger.md

 [YAML Continuation command request](/reference/rest-api#yaml-continuation-command-requesth-2127282742)

 The `policy-manager.enforce-withdraw` function calls the `policy:enforce-withdraw` function in the stored token policies and the function is executed at step 0-rollback of `sale`.

+#### Capabilities

+The `withdraw` transaction must include the `WITHDRAW` capability signed with the `seller` that owns the token.
+The `withdraw` transaction also requires the `marmalade-v2.guard-policy-v1.SALE` capability if you apply the guard-policy and define a sales guard for the token.

+Required capabilities and parameters for the `withdraw` function:

+- marmalade-v2.ledger.WITHDRAW
+  - id
+  - seller
+  - amount
+  - timeout
+  - sale-id

+- marmalade-v2.guard-policy-v1.SALE
+  - token-id
+  - seller
+  - amount

 ### buy (cont)